darkecology/darkeco-dataset/README.md

 └── daily/                  # daily time series
 ```

-The final four folders correspond to the four main data products:
+The main subfolders correspond to the four data products:

 * **Profile data**: Vertical profiles of biological activity for each radar scan.
 The most detailed data.
 * **Scan-level time series**: Time series of biological activity for each radar station at irregular time intervals of 4-10 minutes corresponding to original radar scans.
 * **5-minute time series**: Time series of biological activity for each radar station at 5-minute time intervals.
 * **Daily time series**: Time series of biological activity for each radar station at daily time step.

-See the [Dark Ecology Dataset Documentation](https://darkecology.github.io/dataset/) for details of the data.
+See the [Dark Ecology Dataset Documentation](https://darkecology.github.io/dataset/) for details of these data products.

 The file [`data/meta/nexrad-stations.csv`](data/meta/nexrad-stations.csv) is included in this repo and describes the NEXRAD stations.
-All other files in the data folder must be downloaded and extracted separately.
+All other data files must be downloaded and extracted separately.

-The [`schemas/`](schemas/) directory has data schemas for the four main data products using [Frictionless Table Schema](https://specs.frictionlessdata.io//table-schema/).
+The [`schemas/`](schemas/) directory has data schemas for each data product using [Frictionless Table Schema](https://specs.frictionlessdata.io//table-schema/).

 ## Download Links